cruncha-cruncha/lobster/backend/README.md

 CORS is optionally supported by the cargo feature / build flag "cors".

-I'm surprised by how many crates I had to import, and that none of them are stable, bet that seems to be the way of things.
+I'm surprised by how many crates I had to import, and that none of them are stable, but that seems to be the way of things.